-Geotargeting and touchless experiences come to the fore.
+Geo-targeting and touchless experiences come to the fore

-Although 38 percent of respondents say they are providing recommendations or offers based on geotargeting, there is an opportunity for more companies to join in.
-Even prior to COVID-19, 50 percent of Gen Z sought suggestions for travel & hospitality offerings near them.
-Now, with many more consumers exploring closer to home, companies can make the experience more meaningful by helping with discovery.
+Although 38% of respondents say that they are providing recommendations/offers based on geotargeting, there is an opportunity for more companies to join in.
+Even prior to Covid-19, 50% of Gen Z sought suggestions for travel & hospitality offerings near them.10 Now, with many more consumers exploring closer to home, companies can optimise the experience to be more meaningful by helping with discovery.

 Touchless experiences were also on track before the pandemic struck and made them a necessity.
-One-third (34 percent) of respondents are already using technology or apps to help manage the guest experience, and there is evidence the trend will grow further-beyond COVID-19, 4 in 10 executives agreed they were looking to make their offerings as low contact as possible.
+A third (34%) of respondents are already using technology or apps to help manage the guest experience but there is evidence the trend will grow further; beyond Covid-19, four in 10 executives agreed they were looking to make their offerings as low-contact as possible.

-Examples include changes like keyless hotel check-in, in-app ordering for room service, and personalized housekeeping management via mobile.
-For example, when MGM Resorts reopened in July 2020, its mobile app allowed guests to check-in, pay, and get a digital room key without any contact with resort staff.
+Examples include changes like keyless hotel check-in, in-app ordering for room services and personalised housekeeping management via mobile.11 For example, when MGM Resorts reopened in July 2020, its mobile app allowed guests to check-in, pay and get a digital room key without any contact with resort staff.12

-Chatbots are one area travel & hospitality organizations should consider prioritizing.
-They are currently the least likely technology to be used by survey respondents (only 22 percent), yet they could be beneficial considering the previously referenced staffing challenges.
-Pandemic or not, chatbots are also a convenient solution to the "always-on" demands of customer service, especially if empowered with travel insights on restrictions to help set expectations.
+Chatbots are one area travel & hospitality organisations should consider prioritising.
+They are currently the least likely technology to be used by survey respondents (only 22%) yet they could be beneficial considering the previously referenced staffing challenges.
+Pandemic or not, chatbots are also a convenient solution to the 'always on' demands of customer service, especially if empowered with travel insights on restrictions to help set expectations.